Home > Articles by: sonia

 Huh?

-It all looks the same.
 All the letters are lowercase, there is no logical heading order to help you scan the content.
 Basically, all the things on the screen in front of you are as clear as mud.
 How long would you read through it before running away?

 Sure, your website is following the Web Content Accessibility Guidelines (WCAG) and is accessible to a screen reader.
-But, can a disabled person use it easily?

 In other words, are they able to find all the information they are looking for?